-As the world is watching the dynamics of the novel coronavirus (COVID-19) outbreak, marketing and advertising specialists from every corner of our planet are trying to predict the scale of covid impact on advertising.
+As the world is watching the dynamics of the novel coronavirus (COVID-19) outbreak, marketing and advertising specialists from every corner of our planet are trying to predict the scale of COVID-19 impact on advertising.
 Should you shift your focus to new channels, review your ad spend or cancel your planned campaigns at all?

-With all the disruptions and preventive measures caused by COVID, the advertising landscape will certainly change in many ways — but how can you minimize risks for your business?
+With all the disruptions and preventive measures caused by COVID-19, the advertising landscape will certainly change in many ways — but how can you minimize risks for your business?
 Is it possible that your industry will even benefit from the new circumstances?
 Let’s try to discover.

 The current state of things during the COVID-19 outbreak

-Before we start drawing conclusions about the near and distant future, let’s have a quick recap on what is currently going on around the ad tech as a result of coronavirus pandemic.
+Before we start drawing conclusions about the near and distant future, let’s have a quick recap on what is currently going on around the ad tech as a result of the coronavirus pandemic.
 The social distancing and the fact that people now work from home are two things that have caused the biggest changes.

 Several major global events have already been canceled or postponed, the others are also pending.
 Some of the biggest cancellations include Mobile World Congress in Barcelona and the F8 Facebook developer conference in San Jose.
 Other tech giants have also canceled their events, such as Google’s I/O, News Initiative Summit and Cloud Next conference, as well as Disney+ European Launch event in London.

 Other industries have also seen a similar pattern with huge international events such as the 2020 Summer Olympics in Tokyo, NBA season and Cannes Film Festival being postponed.
 This, of course, also affected the global advertising industry.

 When it comes to social impacts, it is already becoming clear that many aspects of our lives just cannot remain the same — but can we predict some of these changes?
 The following list of fact illustrates how COVID-19 already impacted our lives: